-A Query initiated by a Delegate working, directly or indirectly, for a Principal ("Delegated Requests") MUST follow all requirements that apply to the Principal, as set forth in the Carequality Connection Terms and Carequality Framework Policies.
-This means that if the Delegate plays the role of an Initiator, it must also play the role of a Responder except to the extent that the Principal has provided an Initiator Only Attestation for the Delegate.
+A Query initiated by a Delegate working, directly or indirectly, for a Principal ("Delegated Requests") MUST follow all requirements that apply to the Principal, as set forth in the Carequality Connection Terms, Carequality Implementation Guide(s), and Carequality Framework Policies.
+This means that if the Delegate plays the role of an Initiator for the Treatment Permitted Purpose, it must also play the role of a Responder except to the extent that the Principal has provided an Initiator Only Attestation for the Delegate.
 Delegates MUST also comply with the Information Handling Transparency requirement in Section 14 of the CCA, as if the Delegate were an Implementer.